 Event control preprocesses the events generated by applications before the event is passed into the main event stream.
 Event control assigns a severity to application events and can either forward the event to the main event source or suppress the event.
-Suppressed events are counted in event control, but these events do not generate log entries because they never reach the log manager.
+Suppressed events are counted in event control, but these events will not generate log entries as it never reaches the log manager.